kramiusmaximus/tg-ai-slave/README.md

 ADMIN_IDS=
 # List of users to access the bot, separated by commas
 ALLOWED_USER_IDS=
-# Disable guest access
+# Disable guest access (enabled by default)
 GUEST_BUDGET=0
 # Language used for bot responses (supported: EN/RU)
 LANG=EN
 ```

-The list of all parameters is listed in the [.env.example](https://github.com/Lifailon/openrouter-bot/blob/main/.env.example) file
+The list of all available parameters is listed in the [.env.example](https://github.com/Lifailon/openrouter-bot/blob/main/.env.example) file

 - Run a container using the image from [Docker Hub](https://hub.docker.com/r/lifailon/openrouter-bot):